Adult Content Warning

-Once upon a time in a quiet village among the forestlands of Fungaard lived a father and a son, both of them were born and grew up there.
+Once upon a time in a quiet tribe far in the steppes of Beltimore lived a father and a son, both of them were born and grew up there.

 Any long absence would tear the father's heart apart.
 In the deep forest he would often have imaginary talks with his son.
-His fellow hunters didn't like that, specially that lice-infested furry cook who used to spit in his bowl of soup.

 And the son, named Frin, though everybody called him Weasel (how he got this moniker is a separate and funny story, but in essence it was all about that long, remarkably flexible body on disproportionately short legs)...
 So, the son was happy whenever his daddy was back to play with him, but the dad was still way young.
 He wanted to bring in mares and love them hard and loud.
 It wasn't easy, believe me.